PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 $$y = \rho Wy + x\beta + u$$

-Where the values of neighbors $y$ that have the weight of the spatial matrix $W$ are multiplied by $\rho$, representing the autoregressive coefficient for the dependent variable.
+Where the values of neighbors $y$ that have the weight of the spatial matrix $W$ are multiplied by $\rho$ representing the autoregressive coefficient for the dependent variable.
 While $\rho$ expresses the strength of the spatial autocorrelation presented in the dependent variable.

 In this case, the estimate of $y$ depends on $x\beta$ and $\rho W$; therefore, the interpretation of $x \beta$ is not the same as in the OLS, as we consider the spatial effect for the variable $y$ in the neighborhood matrix.